zackees/static-sox/README.md

 # Usage

-Outside of python, static_sox can be used to access the library.
+Outside of python, static_sox can be used to access the library (which will trigger a download on first use).

 ```bash
 > pip install static-sox
 > static_sox  # static_sox will pass all args to sox
 ```

-Inside python, you can just add the paths (which will trigger a download) then use sox as you normally would.
+Inside python, you can just add the paths (which will trigger a download on first use) then use sox as you normally would.

 ```python